 The San Jose Sharks schedule for 2019 and 2020 runs from October 4 to April 4 with a few pre-season games in September.
 This year, they play host to other top hockey teams including the Pittsburgh Penguins, the Anaheim Ducks, and the Los Angeles Kings.

-In 2017/2018, they made it to the second round of the playoffs but lost to the Las Vegas Golden Nights in six games.
+In 2018/2019, they made it to the Western Conference Finals but lost to the St. Louis Blues in six.

 This Bay Area NHL hockey team plays all of their games just over an hour south of San Francisco at the SAP Center in San Jose.
 It's easy to get to by car, Caltrain, or local public transit light rail trains and buses.

 © Jerry Coli | Dreamstime.com - Marc-Edouard Vlasic San Jose Sharks

 Disclaimer: I receive a small commission from some of the links on this page.

 There are a few places to find tickets to the games.
 Here are my recommendations.